 - Flexibility and customization

-However, before we get into the technical details, we’re going to explain the basic differences between WordPress.org and WordPress.com.
+However, before we get into the technical details, we’re going to explain the basic differences between WordPress.com and WordPress.org and see which is better for your site.
 Let’s dig in!

 As we mentioned earlier, WordPress.org and WordPress.com are not the same.
 While you’d be forgiven for assuming this, they’re actually two completely different platforms that happen to share the same name.